tom-clik/clikpage/docs/_source/Stylesheet Generation.md

 Dynamic css is generated according to the styling for each content section and container.
 Much of the styling is applied as simple css vars, but some is more complicated, and requires logic contained within the components.

-Within the content section definitions, all available style settings are defined in "styldefs".
+Within the content section definitions, all available style settings are defined in "styledefs".
 Those that require logic and aren't simple vars are also added to "settings".

 Each content section type also defines "panels", which can be styled using standard css styling such as font, border, margin, etc.